wsvincent/awesome-django/README.md

 ### Podcasts

-- [Django Chat](https://djangochat.com) - A weekly podcast featuring discussions of core Django concepts and regular guests.
+- [Django Chat](https://djangochat.com) - A weekly podcast from Will Vincent and Django Fellow Carlton Gibson with discussions of core Django concepts and regular guests.
-- [TalkPython](https://talkpython.fm/) - The most popular Python podcast with select episodes on Django.
+- [TalkPython](https://talkpython.fm/) - The leading Python podcast with several episodes on Django.
-- [Podcast Init](https://www.podcastinit.com/) - The 2nd most popular Python podcast that features Django guests on occasion.
+- [Podcast Init](https://www.podcastinit.com/) - A popular Python podcast that features Django guests on occasion.

 ## Third-Party Packages